zappyfish/IoT-Weather-Display/README.md

 ![webhook](webhook.png?raw=true "Webhook")

-Now fill out the form as follows:
+Now fill out the form as follows (be sure to replace the api key, latitude, and longitude with your own):

 ![form](form.png?raw=true "Form")